MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

    very coarse grids may still affect curvature estimates due to finite-difference discretization error.

+Curvature is obtained in two steps: partial derivatives of the height field on the grid are estimated (for example with :func:`numpy.gradient` and box spacing), then mapped to mean curvature :math:`H` and Gaussian curvature :math:`K` using the Monge-gauge formulas in :func:`~membrane_curvature.curvature.mean_curvature_monge` and :func:`~membrane_curvature.curvature.gaussian_curvature_monge`.

 For every frame of the trajectory, the surface derived from the :class:`~MDAnalysis.core.groups.AtomGroup` is calculated and stored in :attr:`~MembraneCurvature.results.z_surface`.